butterw55/roadrunner/wrappers/Python/doc/using_roadrunner.rst

 --------------

 RoadRunner reads models using the SBML format.
-If you have a SBML model stored on your hard drive, it is possible to load that model either by giving he document contents or path to the Roadrunner constructor, or later by using the method, ``load()``.
+If you have a SBML model stored on your hard drive, it is possible to load that model either by giving the document contents or path to the Roadrunner constructor, or later by using the method, ``load()``.
 Let's assume you have a model called mymodel.xml in ``C:\MyModels``.
 To load this model in **Windows** we would use the command::